bjornwallner/DockQ/README.md

 `scripts/fix_numbering.pl model.pdb native.pdb`

-will output a file `model.pdb.fixed` with the residue numbering corresponding to the that in the `native.pdb` based on the sequences from the two pdb files.
+will output a file, `model.pdb.fixed`, with the residue numbering corresponding to the that in the `native.pdb` based on the sequences from the two pdb files.

 Example